 As WeAr has been getting snippets of the upcoming season’s collections, we have spotted a few key themes that permeate various brands’ lines.
 Look out for the following when making your S/S20 selections:

-Travel-ready: designers are that today their customers travel more than ever and are unlikely to want to iron or steam their items once they’ve arrived at their destination.
+Travel-ready: designers are recognizing that today their customers travel more than ever and are unlikely to want to iron or steam their items once they’ve arrived at their destination.
 Think crease-free fabrics, easily foldable items designed for those with wanderlust and boots that are made for walking.
-A serious of walking.
+A serious amount of walking.

 Archive fever: a growing number of labels are going back to their roots and digging out archival material.
 Limited editions that recreate vintage styles with a contemporary twist and embody the brand’s DNA are increasingly important and likely to become collectibles – make sure to consider the ‘heritage’ items within the S/S20 lines.